janspoerer/janspoerer.github.io/_posts/2022-10-09-nlpjourney-8-of-75.markdown

     });
 </script>

-Reading the books displayed in this post's picture helped me to understand that I should find a venue for publication as quickly as possible.
+Reading the books displayed in this post’s picture created a sense of urgency for finding a venue for publication.

-Finding a good conference or journal for my first paper was already crossed from my to-do list, and the next step is to align my selection with my supervisor.
+Finding a potential conference or journal for my first paper was already crossed from my to-do list, and the next step is to align the selection with my supervisor.

 You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)

 ![Two good books: 1) Scientific English and 2) How to Write and Publish a Scientific Paper.]({{ page.image }})
-<sup>Two good books: 1) Scientific English and 2) How to Write and Publish a Scientific Paper."</sup>
+<sup>Two good books: 1) Scientific English and 2) How to Write and Publish a Scientific Paper.</sup>

 ## What Happened Since Last Week?